PDX-Capstone-Team-A/DxWiFi/documents/scriptingdocs.md

 This gives an in depth look at the script and extensive explanation as to what we did and why.

 ##IP Suite
-So there are 7 layers to the OSI Model.
+There are 7 layers to the OSI Model.
 Some relevant layers are:
-* Linked Layer
+* Data Link Layer
-	* This consists of communication that doesn't always show up in wireshark using default settings.
+	* This consists of communication that doesn't always show up in Wireshark using default settings.
-	But there are settings to enable this to make wireshark show this information up.
+	But there are settings to enable this to make Wireshark show this information.
-* Internet Layer
+* Network Layer
 	* Contains information about IP Addresses
 	* As far as we know, everything on the Internet layer and above is currently working for support for long distance communications
 * Transport Layer
-	* UPD Layer-Great for long distance WiFi (the catch is that it is lossy)
+	* UPD Layer: Great for long distance WiFi (the catch is that it is lossy)
-	* TCP Layer-This has additional verification and will not work for long distance WiFi as the handshakes between each packet time out before making the distance
+	* TCP Layer: This has additional verification requirements and will not work for long distance WiFi as the handshakes between each packet time out before making the distance
 * Application layer
 	* This is your programming layer (e.g. Python...)